-During a much anticipated press event regarding Quebec’s coronavirus Christmas rules, premier Premier François Legault announced yesterday evening that the current restrictions placed on bars and restaurants across the city will be prolonged until January 11.
+During a much-anticipated press event regarding Quebec’s coronavirus Christmas rules, Premier François Legault announced yesterday evening that the current restrictions placed on bars and restaurants across the city will be prolonged until January 11.

 However, the majority of the province’s restaurants have yet to access the relief, François Meunier, the vice-president of public and government affairs at the Association Restauration Québec (ARQ), tells Radio-Canada.

 When asked about the delay in receiving the funds during yesterday’s question period, Legault said, “I don’t have an exact date, but I know that Pierre Fitzgibbon [the province’s minister of economy and innovations] is very aware of the delays in certain regions and for smaller restaurants.
 He’s working very hard for it to be sent as quickly as possible.
 I think it will be in the upcoming weeks.”

 Following yesterday evening’s announcement, the ARQ posted on Facebook, saying, “Even if this announcement isn’t a surprise to the ARQ and its members, it can only be met with immense frustration.
 The ARQ maintains that restaurants are places where the demanded sanitary measures of the Public Health [department] are respected to the letter.
 We repeat: establishments in the red zone have the capacity to safely welcome clients in December.”

 Prefiguring the extension of red zone closures, the Nouvelle Association de Bars au Québec (NABQ) posted to its Facebook account yesterday, ahead of Legault’s announcement, saying it would soon present an action plan that could help alleviate some pressure on the industry.
 “We must ensure that the financial aid promised on October 1 will be renewed at the turn of 2021.
 We cannot imagine reopening our establishments without this fundamental emergency economic aid for at least the first trimester of 2021,” NABQ’s post reads.